Aavash232311/Clothing-App/README.md

 RUNNING PROJECT
 =======
-ON CLIENT SIDE:- npm install
+ON CLIENT SIDE:- npm install "on client directory"

 ON SERVER :-
 install from csproj